flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdatePipeline
-### Updates a specified pipeline with edits or changes to its structure.
+> Updates a specified pipeline with edits or changes to its structure.
 Use a JSON file with the pipeline structure in conjunction with UpdatePipeline to provide the full structure of the pipeline.
-Updating the pipeline increases the version number of the pipeline by 1.
+Updating the pipeline increases the version number of the pipeline by 1.<br/>

 #### Input Parameters
 * `Action` - _required_